buddhist-uni/buddhist-uni.github.io/_courses/form.md

 [CBT] M.54
 {:.mb-0}
-- The point of worshipping relics (and statues and so on) is to worship the wisdom that gives rise to the Buddhas.
+- The point of worshipping relics (and statues and so on) is to point the mind towards the wisdom that gives rise to Buddhas.

 [CBT] V.26
 {:.mb-0}
-- Even a dog tooth will suffice to worship if it gives rise to faith.
+- Even a dog tooth is worth worshipping if it gives rise to faith.

 ##### Offerings